Will St. John's (NY) cover the spread vs. Michigan? Betting Trends, Record ATS

 Additional St. John's (NY) vs Michigan Insights & Trends

-- The Wolverines put up just 1.8 fewer points per game last year (73.4) than the Red Storm gave up to opponents (75.2).
+- The Wolverines put up an average of 73.4 points per game last year, only 1.8 fewer points than the 75.2 the Red Storm gave up to opponents.

-- Michigan went 10-3 against the spread and 12-3 overall when it scored more than 75.2 points last season.
+- Michigan put together a 10-3 ATS record and a 12-3 overall record last season in games it scored more than 75.2 points.

 Bet on this or any college basketball matchup at BetMGM